12.4.12. Eigenvectors Following the Schur Decomposition¶

 function V = UTeigVect(T)

-% The structure of T allows finding the eigenvectors with triangular
+% The structure of T allows finding the eigenvectors with

-% characteristic equation.
+% solution of the characteristic equation.

 n = size(T,2);